Mattering

 MATTERING

 Why does any of this matter?
 Well, ‘matter’ and ‘mattering’ is precisely the point, the nub of what I begin to understand.
-In an age of increasing immateriality, in which the foundational ‘stuff’ of rock, earth and flesh is increasingly denigrated to the realm of the primitive, and the virtual reality of digital experience is separated from matter and elevated, my encounter with the tangible substance and durability of rock feels revelatory and restorative.
+In an age of increasing immateriality, in which the foundational ‘stuff’ of rock, earth and flesh is increasingly denigrated to the realm of the primitive, and the virtual reality of digital experience is separated from matter and elevated, my encounter with the tangible substance of rock and the span of geological time feels revelatory and restorative.

 Above all, trust in the slow work of God.